chetandekate/DutchLingo/README.md

-# Dutch Practice App
+# Dutch Practice App: Master Dutch Vocabulary with Ease

-A GUI application that assists users in practicing Dutch vocabulary.
-The application allows users to upload a list of Dutch words, listen to their pronunciations, and then provide the English translation.
-Feedback is provided based on the accuracy of the provided translation.
+#LearnDutch #VocabularyApp #LanguageLearning #DutchPractice
+Dutch Practice App is a user-friendly GUI application designed to revolutionize your Dutch vocabulary learning experience.
+This innovative tool is perfect for language enthusiasts and students eager to master Dutch.
+The app's intuitive design lets you upload Dutch words, hear their pronunciations, and test your skills by translating them into English.
+Get immediate feedback on your translations and track your learning journey!

 ## Table of Contents